markoristicc/Sensor_Stick/README.md

-# Sensor_Stick
+# Dragonfly

-Technically Dragonfly, see prod branch for documentation.
+see prod branch for documentation.